garethrees/garethrees.github.com/_posts/2019-06-15-book-notes-maverick.md

 Our workers have unlimited access to our books… To show we are serious about this, Semco… developed a course to teach everyone, even messengers and cleaning people, to read balance sheets and cash-flow statements.

-At Semco we have stripped away the unnecessary perks and privileges that feed the ego but hurt the balance sheet and distract everyone from the **crucial corporate tasks of making, selling, billing and collecting.
+At Semco we have stripped away the unnecessary perks and privileges that feed the ego but hurt the balance sheet and distract everyone from the **crucial corporate tasks of making, selling, billing and collecting**.

 I also take at least two months off each year to travel.